everlifeai/everlife-node-releases/README.md

 # Your Everlife.AI Avatar Node

-This your main Everlife.AI Avatar node.
+[This](https://github.com/everlifeai/everlife-node-releases/releases) is your main Everlife.AI Avatar node.
 You can use it to set up your personal avatar and connect it to the Everlife.AI network.

 ![Everlife Avatar](avatar_600x600.png)